Herring industry, mostly in Maine, to get $11 million to cope with fishery disaster

-The federal government is giving the Atlantic herring fishing industry in four states more than $11 million to cope with instability in the fishery.
+Disaster-level instability in the Atlantic herring industry has prompted the federal government to give $11 million to commercial fishermen and shore-side infrastructure in four states.

 A scientific assessment in 2020 found that herring are overfished, and quotas for the fish were reduced dramatically.
-The federal government declared a “fishery disaster,” which cleared the way for assistance.
+The federal government declared a “fishery disaster” in November, clearing the way for assistance.

-Atlantic herring are an important East Coast fishery because the fish are used as bait by commercial lobstermen.
-The fish are also used as food.
+Atlantic herring are vital because they’re used as bait by commercial lobstermen — who’ve been plagued by a bait crunch for years — as well as for food.

 Secretary of Commerce Gina Raimondo said Thursday that the herring industry in Maine, Massachusetts, New Hampshire and Rhode Island will get the assistance.
-More than $7 million is slated for Maine.
+More than $7 million is allocated for Maine.

-Raimondo said the assistance can be used to assist commercial fishermen as well as shore-side infrastructure.
-She said the assistance “will help affected fisheries and communities recover from disasters and make them more resilient to future challenges.”
+Raimondo said the assistance “will help affected fisheries and communities recover from disasters and make them more resilient to future challenges.”

+New Hampshire is set to receive about $600,000 of the assistance.
+Democratic Sen. Jeanne Shaheen said the decline of Atlantic herring has been an economic hardship for coastal communities in her state.

+The loss of the fish has “devastated our fishing industry, particularly since Atlantic herring are used as bait for lobster and tuna fishing industries,” she said.

 Send questions/comments to the editors.